MikeHopley/ftl-ships-strategy/index.md

 ## Mantis C

 Shields-3, shields-4, then look for weapons.
+Finding weapons is not urgent, however: the Stun Bomb lets you beat any enemy in the game, [including the Flagship](https://www.youtube.com/watch?v=n4di0ohYcOs&t=9m55s)!
 If you’re still low on crew in the mid-game, buy some.

+Mantis Pheromones is nice early on, but less relevant once your teleporter is full.
+Fine to keep or sell.

+Although keeping both bombs does extend your tactical options, they mostly overlap in function.
+Either bomb is sufficient for boarding support, so it’s fine to sell one early.
+The Stun Bomb is more tactically useful, and it also lets you break Zoltan shields.
+You’ll probably sell both bombs eventually, as you transition to more powerful weapons.

+It may be worth visiting an early store just to sell Mantis Pheromones and the Lockdown Bomb.
+This gets you 47 scrap, nearly enough for shields-4.

 Start the Mantis in the teleporter.
 Walk the Engi pilot to sensors during the FTL jump (force them to go the bottom route), and the Lanius from weapons to the teleporter (so the teleporter stays oxygenated).
 This gives you sensor information, and lets you board as fast as possible with either two or three crew.

 Sometimes the safest option is the simplest: just kill the enemy crew as quickly as possible.

 Boarding with all three crew often lets you disable clone/medbays without spending missiles.
 It can also be your most effective way to disable enemy weapons, using distraction tactics similar to Lanius B. Board shields, wait for all enemies to enter, then move two crew to weapons.
 All the enemy crew will stay in shields, giving you time to break at least one weapon.
 To extend your time punching weapons, swap healthy crew into shields (keeping one in shields at all times).

-This tactic only really fails when enemies have three crew **and** a two-tile shields room.
+This tactic fails when enemies have three crew **and** a two-tile shields room.
+In some fights it’s also risky to leave your ship unattended.
+It may be safer to leave your Engi at home, so you can repair shields.

 For even more time punching weapons, use your bombs tactically.
 Lockdown lasts for 12 seconds, and stun lasts for 15.
 You can stun all the enemy crew in shields; then if needed, use the Lockdown Bomb as well.
 Or lockdown weapons first, then stun the crew trying to break in.
 Or you might want to use the Stun Bomb on weapons, to switch off a dangerous weapon more quickly.
 There are many possible tactics!

 With good timing, it’s possible to dodge all your crew out a room while stunning the enemy crew.
 But even stunning your Lanius is effective: enemy crew will rapidly suffocate.
 Stunning them in an airless room can be more effective than attacking the medbay.

 The Lanius cannot use the medical airlock, so try to limit damage to them or get them killed off just before the fight ends.
 When completely safe, destroy systems for surrender offers (as low as 1 hull).

-Mantis Pheromones is nice to have early on, but less relevant once your teleporter is full.
-Fine to keep or sell.

-Although keeping both bombs does extend your tactical options, they mostly overlap in function.
-Either bomb is sufficient for boarding support, so it’s fine to sell one early.
-Generally the Stun Bomb is more tactically useful, and it also lets you break Zoltan shields.
-You’ll probably sell both bombs eventually, as you transition to more powerful weapons.

 Note that stuns can be chained when manning weapons with level 1 training, and so can lockdowns with fully-trained crew (but only just, so occasionally enemy crew will get through).